michurin/milisp/README.md

 - Program is LISP expression
-- In contrast with many other implementations of LISP, the core doesn't precalculates arguments of operations.
+- In contrast with many other implementations of LISP, the core doesn't precalculate arguments of operations.
   It leaves room for implementation lazy operations (see below)
 - There are only two build-in types: strings and floats.
   You are free to use any other types, using your custom *operations* and *environment* (see below)